-We compare Alitalia Economy Vs Premium Economy.
+We compare Alitalia Economy vs. Premium Economy.
 We review 10 reasons why it’s worth paying for the upgrade.
-We review the cost, seat, food, check-in, and airport lounge that you will get if you book Alitalia Premium Economy.
+We review the cost, seat, food, check-in, and airport lounge you’ll get if you book Alitalia Premium Economy.
 Is it worth paying to upgrade your next flight to Premium Economy?

 Typically, our free benefits at luxury hotels include:

 - Complimentary Welcome Gift

 - $100 USD equivalent Hotel experiential credit per room per stay

 - Early check-in / late check-out (subject to availability)

 Interestingly, Alitalia has recently reduced in size.
 Sky TG24 Italy reported that the new Alitalia would comprise of just 25-30 aircraft and 3,000 employees.
 This will be a quarter of Alitalia’s previous size.
 Alitalia currently flies from Rome and Milan to Boston, New York JFK, Washington Dulles, Chicago, Miami, and Los Angeles on Airbus A330s and Boeing 777s.

 Alitalia has an excellent safety record and is known for its strict maintenance standards and excellent pilot training, so it’s a good airline to choose.
 You can also collect Delta frequent flyer SkyMiles when you fly with Alitalia.

 The Premium Economy facts:

 - Recline 8in